MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ## PARAMETERS

 ### -Name
 The Name parameter specifies the unique name of the new DLP rule.
-If the value contains spaces, enclose the value in quotation marks.
+If the value contains spaces, the value is enclosed in quotation marks.

 ```yaml
 Type: String